 Effective interpersonal skills, leadership skills, and clinical expertise in patient care.

-Training and/or experience in the provision of inpatient and outpatient care including: initial and ongoing assessment, diagnostic evaluation, and management of patients with significant cardiac disease.
+Training and/or experience in the provision of inpatient and outpatient care including: initial and ongoing assessment, diagnostic evaluation, and management of patients with significant heart failure is preferred.

-Prior experience in CCU / ICU /or cardiac telemetry ward / and/or experience with cardiac procedures is preferred.
+Prior experience in CCU / ICU /or pulmonary vascular disease is preferred.

 University of Washington is an affirmative action and equal opportunity employer.
 All qualified applicants will receive consideration for employment without regard to race, color, creed, religion, national origin, sex, sexual orientation, marital status, pregnancy, genetic information, gender identity or expression, age, disability, or protected veteran status.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.